Skip to content

 • ci

-Set this parameter only if you know the carbon intensity (ci) value for your location and prefer not to use the Electricity Maps API.
+Location-based carbon intensity (CI).
+Set this parameter only if you know the CI for your location and prefer not to use the Electricity Maps API.
 However, using the API is recommended to retrieve real-time data for more accurate calculations.

 Default: null